MaiaraM/Desafio-AceleraDev/README.md

-# About
+# Hello

 Application for the AceleraDev Challenge

-## Info
+## About

-Developed by Maiara Martins (Galaxyware) for AcerelaDev React 2019 Challenge
+Developed by Maiara Martins (Galaxyware) for AcerelaDev React 2019 Challenge.
+Using Flutter (Dart) for development